1 Fulbright English Teaching Assistant Award-Roma Student Initiative

 Grant Length: 9 months.

-The Hungarian Fulbright Commission provides a 4-day orientation program in Budapest at the beginning of September, which includes basic language and intercultural competency training.
+The Hungarian Fulbright Commission provides a 4-day orientation program in Budapest at the beginning of September, which includes basic language and intercultural competency training and sightseeing tours.
 Attendance at the orientation is expected.

 Applications are welcome from applicants in all fields in the humanities.
 Preference will be given to applicants from the following fields: TEFL/applied linguistics, American literature, American history, American Studies, Folklore, Political Science, Creative Writing, Sociology, Anthropology and/or graduate students interested in international education, educational advising and community development.
 Previous teaching experience is highly recommended.
 Experience with underserved communities is an advantage.
 Special skills like coaching, arts and crafts, music, etc for after class activities are welcome.